-

 What if you have to consider selling house in negative equity?

 As before, your first action should be to consult your mortgage lender.
-You should discuss any available schemes which might allow you to borrow more than 100% of the value of your new home should you move.
+You should discuss any available schemes which might allow you to borrow more than 100% of the value of your new home, should you move.

 Other strategies might include renting out your home (with your lender's permission) while, for example, living cheaply with relatives or friends.
 You should note, however, that your lender may impose higher interest rates on your mortgage because it becomes a buy to let product.

-There are many other costs involved with becoming a landlord such as having to get an Energy Performance Certificate, buy-to-let insurance and gas certificates.
+There are many other costs involved with becoming a landlord, such as having to get an Energy Performance Certificate, buy-to-let insurance and gas certificates.

 Click to read what you need to know about buy to let to find out more.

-According to the Mortgage Conduct of Business Rules, you lender must "give consideration to the customer being allowed to remain in possession to effect a sale".
+According to the Mortgage Conduct of Business Rules, your lender must "give consideration to the customer being allowed to remain in possession to effect a sale".
 If you simply can't afford to live in your house, your lender must consider allowing you to sell up regardless of whether the sale price covers the outstanding mortgage.

 Lender refuses permission to sell?
 You can take them to court